Belemz1/SQL-Movies-1915-2023-cleaning/README.md

 ## METHOD AND PROCEDURE

-To clean up this data, first we needed to create a database called **PORTFOLIO**, then imported the data to Microsoft SQL data base.
+To clean up this data, first we needed to create a database called **PORTFOLIO**, then imported the data into the portfolio using Microsoft SQL server.
 The imported data can be worked on directly also in Azure data studio for Window users, or it can also be imported in Azure data studio for MAC users.

-The data seem to have the following errors
-- The use of square brackets and quatation in the description, stars, genre and directors column
-- Null values in metascore and gross column
-- Null values in certification column that needs updating
-- Rounding up values in gross column
+After running this SQL query to retrieve all the column data

     SELECT TOP (1000) [column1]
       ,[Movie_Name]